rhysmoggs/ms4-morgan-and-co/README.md

 # Deployment

-Due to the extensive development and depolyment process for the Morgan & Co website, the full documentation can be found here - [DEPLOYMENT](DEPLOYMENT.md).
+Due to the extensive development and deployment process for the Morgan & Co website, the full documentation can be found here - [DEPLOYMENT](DEPLOYMENT.md).

 [Back to table of contents](#table-of-contents)